gp22/frontera-digital/src/markdown/pages/terms.md

 ## Damages and limitation of liability

-In no event shall Frontera Digital be liable for any direct, indirect, punitive, incidental, special or consequential damages arising out of, relating to or in any way connected with your access to, display of or use of this Website or with the delay or inability to access, display or use this Website, including but not limited to your reliance upon opinions or information appearing on this Website; any computer viruses, information, software, linked websites operated by third parties, products or services obtained through this Website, whether based on a theory of negligence, contract, tort, strict liability, consumer protection statutes or otherwise, even if Frontera Digital has been advised of the possibility of such damages.
+In no event shall Frontera Digital LLC be liable for any direct, indirect, punitive, incidental, special or consequential damages arising out of, relating to or in any way connected with your access to, display of or use of this Website or with the delay or inability to access, display or use this Website, including but not limited to your reliance upon opinions or information appearing on this Website; any computer viruses, information, software, linked websites operated by third parties, products or services obtained through this Website, whether based on a theory of negligence, contract, tort, strict liability, consumer protection statutes or otherwise, even if Frontera Digital LLC has been advised of the possibility of such damages.

 This limitation of liability reflects the allocation of risk between you and us.
 The limitations specified in this section will survive and apply even if any limited remedy specified in these Terms of Use is found to have failed of its essential purpose.
-The limitations of liability provided in these Terms of Use inure to the benefit of Frontera Digital.
+The limitations of liability provided in these Terms of Use inure to the benefit of Frontera Digital LLC.

 ## Links to third party websites